SciML/Catalyst.jl/docs/src/example_networks/hodgkin_huxley_equation.md

 ```@example hh1
 @named hhmodel = extend(voltageode, hhrn);
 ```
 `hhmodel` is now a `ReactionSystem` that is coupled to an internal constraint `ODESystem` that stores `dV/dt`.
-Let's now solve to steady-state, as we can then use these resting values as an initial condition before applying a current to create an action potential.</br>
+Let's now solve to steady-state, as we can then use these resting values as an initial condition before applying a current to create an action potential.

 ```@example hh1
 hhsssol = let